Disability Discrimination Complaint Procedure

 Central New Mexico Community College complaint procedure for discrimination on the basis of disability.

-This procedure applies to all Central New Mexico Community College
+This procedure applies to all Central New Mexico Community College (CNM) students.

 II.
 Policy Statement

-In accordance with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973 and other applicable law, CNM takes appropriate action to ensure that its programs and services are readily accessible to qualified individuals with disabilities.
+In accordance with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973 and the other applicable law, CNM takes appropriate action to ensure that its programs and services are readily accessible to qualified individuals with disabilities.
 No qualified individual with a disability shall, on the basis of the disability, be excluded from participation in, be denied the benefit of, or otherwise be subjected to discrimination related to any of the institution’s programs or activities.

 CNM also investigates and resolves allegations of retaliation against individuals who have raised claims of discrimination based on disability or who have cooperated in an investigative process in some manner.
-Retaliation is an adverse action taken against an individual as a result of a complaint being filed or after the individual has cooperated with an investigative process.
+Retaliation is defined as an adverse action taken against an individual as a result of a complaint being filed or after the individual has cooperated with an investigation process.
 Retaliation is prohibited whether or not the charged party prevails in the original allegation of disability discrimination.

 No agent, employee or student of the college may harass, coerce, intimidate, or discriminate against an individual who has filed a complaint or participated in a complaint resolution process.
 Charges of retaliation will be treated as separate and distinct from the original charges and allegations, and will be investigated by the college.